awsdocs/aws-control-tower-guide/doc_source/update-account-in-sc.md

 # Update a single account<a name="update-account-in-sc"></a>

+You can update individual AWS Control Tower accounts in the AWS Control Tower console, or in the AWS Service Catalog console\.

 To update a single account in the AWS Control Tower console, see [Update the account in the console](updating-account-factory-accounts.md#update-account-in-console)\.

 **To update a single account in AWS Service Catalog**